celery/celery/docs/userguide/monitoring.rst

 `celerymon`_ is the ongoing work to create a web monitor.
 It's far from complete yet, and does currently only support a JSON API.
-Help is desperately needed for this project, so if you, or someone you knowi, would like to contribute templates, design, code or help this project in any way, please get in touch!
+Help is desperately needed for this project, so if you, or someone you know would like to contribute templates, design, code or help this project in any way, please get in touch!

 :Tip: The Django admin monitor can be used even though you're not using
       Celery with a Django project.
 See :ref:`monitoring-nodjango`.

 .. _`celerymon`: http://github.com/ask/celerymon/